digital-loukoum/cox/README.md

 })
 ```

-Great, now we can use our newly defined content in our svelte components:
+Now we can use our newly defined content in our svelte components:

 ```svelte
 <!-- src/component.svelte -->